 1. Get the stack.
-Secure a stack of paper, preferably a dream.
+Secure a stack of paper, preferably a ream.
 Assume that you’ll need at least a few dozens sheets, so have plenty of paper on hand to correct your mistakes.
 Shred your discarded sheets or use the flip side as scratch paper.

 2. Create a story.
 A flip book tells a story, one that is typically told in three to five seconds.
 That makes for a quick story, but when you see how much paper you’ll need, you’ll want to make it a fast one.
 Identify your theme, your characters, related objects and other essentials that will be included with your story telling.
 Keep it simple as you’ll be using the same basic theme on each sheet.

 3. Assemble your tools.
-The paper is nothing unless you have a writing utensil to apply your idea.
+Paper is nothing unless you have a writing utensil to apply your idea.
 Keep it simple — a No. 2 pencil can help you make quick work of it.
 If you want to color something in as a contrast, then consider one or two primary colors.
 For instance, if your story shows a little girl sitting at a table eating her food, the food might be in color.

 4. Stack and draw.
 Stack several pieces of paper together and begin drawing your outline.
 You’ll want to draw hard enough for a shadow of the outline to appear on the next sheet.
 That way, you can draw an exact replica of what you did on the first sheet.
 Keep your design simple as you’ll be drawing it over and over again.

 5. Head to the next sheet.
 Your second frame will be identical to the first except where you are attempting to show motion.
 In the example of the girl sitting at the table eating, you could show her fork moving slightly up with each frame and her mouth opening wider.